-SNC: Current code adopted on 2012.
+BDC: Current code last adopted on 2012.
 We are intending to consult members and parish councils on this current review.
-Proposal is to review this then every four years in line with the term of office, or of further updates are provided.
+Proposal is to review this then every four years in line with the term of office, or if further updates are provided.